syperrrr/syperrrr/README.md

       𑣿 chonny jash, purrfect apawcalype, homestuck, stardew valley, minecraft story mode, ninjago, deltarune, undertale, omori
         <br> 𑣿 i am also a lover of my own ocs, works, stories, and such (SIMULACRUM)
         <p align="center">
-          i love history (but not very great at remembering it), i enjoy lots and lots of writing, contemplation about character dynamics and relationships, frequent drawing, and dressing up even though i'm not the greatest at fashion.
+          i love history (but not very great at remembering it), i enjoy lots and lots of writing, contemplation about character dynamics and relationships, frequent drawing, and dressing up even though i'm not the greatest at fashion. i am also a chronic daydreamer.
 <p align="center">
-♡ ` kins: angel (purrfect apawcalypse), calix, lukas (mcsm)
+♡ ` kins: angel (purrfect apawcalypse), calix
   <br>
   <br>
   <p align="center">